 When a student is approved for housing accommodations, the Accommodations Officer will send a notification email to both the student and to Residence Life.
 Please note that all students seeking on-campus housing must register for housing through Residence Life, including students with approved disability accommodations.

 The Accommodations Office works alongside Residence Life in accordance with their room registration timelines.
-To ensure that Residence Life receives adequate notice of any accommodations that the Accommodations Office has approved, students must submit their accommodation requests (and supporting documentation) to the Accommodations Office by the following priority deadlines:
+To ensure that Residence Life receives adequate notice of any approved housing accommodations, students must submit their accommodation requests (and supporting documentation) to the Accommodations Office by the following priority deadlines:

-Priority deadline for returning students to request housing accommodations for the 2021-2022 academic year
+Priority deadline for returning students to request housing accommodations for the following academic year

-Priority deadline for incoming students to request housing accommodations for the 2021-2022 academic year
+Priority deadline for incoming students to request housing accommodations for the following academic year

 If the priority deadline has passed, students are encouraged to submit their accommodation request forms as soon as possible.
-The Accommodations Officer will reach out to discuss what options may be available.
+The Accommodation Officer will reach out to discuss what options may be available.

-At times, new or changing circumstances may create students’ need to seek housing accommodations outside of the timelines described above.
+At times, new or changing circumstances may lead a student to seek housing accommodations outside of the timelines described above.
 Suppose a student receives approval for housing accommodations mid-year or outside of the usual room registration timeline.
 In that case, Residence Life will strive to meet the student’s accommodation needs within the available housing inventory.
 Students are welcome to complete the accommodations request form to begin the housing accommodation request process at any time of year.

 Housing accommodations are typically approved for up to one academic year at a time, after which students may submit a new accommodation request if they require continued use of disability housing accommodations.
 While the students’ original disability documentation remains on file, in some cases, updated or more recent documentation may be needed to help assess a student’s current needs and ensure their accommodations are a good fit for their current needs.